-The following table presents projected voucher utilization for MTW vouchers and Public Housing occupancy for the Public Housing units at the end of FY 2022.
-In FY 2022HACSB's remaining Public Housing units will be converted to project-based voucher units through HACSB's RAD conversion process, and this change is reflected in the number of Public Housing units anticipated to be leased during the fiscal year.
+The following table presents projected voucher utilization for MTW vouchers and Public Housing occupancy for the Public Housing units at the end of FY 2023.
+In FY 2022 nearly all of HACSB's remaining Public Housing units converted to project-based voucher units through HACSB's RAD conversion process, and this change is reflected in the number of Public Housing units anticipated to be leased during the fiscal year.

-HAP expenses have risen over the previous several years and are expected to increase further in FYE 2022.
-Due to a higher-than-expected inflation factor applied to Calendar Year 2021 funding, HACSB is undertaking enhanced leasing efforts in FYE 2021 and 2022.
+Housing Assistance Payment (HAP) expenses have risen over the previous several years and are expected to increase further in FYE 2023.
+Due to a higher-than-expected inflation factor applied to Calendar Year 2021 funding, HACSB has undertaken enhanced leasing efforts in FYE 2021 and 2022, and expects to continue those efforts in FY 2023.